whdtjr/HAMS-Health-Alert-Monitoring-System/README.md

 ## Usage

 ## Improvement
-we started to detect drowsiness with not only mediapipe landmark analysis but also Transformer model to raise detecting accuarcy
+we started to detect drowsiness with not only mediapipe landmark analysis but also Transformer + 1D convolution model to raise detecting accuarcy